There are some of the resources available:

 The stimulus package includes several programs aimed at assisting small businesses, such as:

 - Paycheck Protection Loans: The U.S. Small Business Administration (SBA) will guarantee loans with terms of up to 10 years and interest rates of up to 4% to businesses with fewer than 500 employees.
 Businesses can qualify for loans of up to $10 million, and the loans will be provided by lenders including banks and credit unions.
-Eligible businesses can get loan deferment for six months to a year, and the loan may be forgiven if the businesses maintains its payroll for eight weeks at employees’ normal salary levels.
+Eligible businesses can get loan deferment for six months to a year, and the loan may be forgiven if the business maintains its payroll for eight weeks at employees’ normal salary levels.

 - Expanded access to U.S. Small Business Administration Economic Injury Disaster Loans: As part of its disaster assistance program, the SBA is providing working capital loans of up to $2 million to small businesses and nonprofits affected by the coronavirus.
 These loans carry an interest rate of 3.75% for small businesses and 2.75% for nonprofits.
 Loan repayment terms vary by applicant, up to a maximum of 30 years.
 The stimulus updated the program so that sole proprietors and businesses with fewer than 500 employees qualify, and applicants don’t need to provide a personal guarantee on loans under $200,000.
 Payments can also be deferred for up to four years.